-Beckman quickly realised two things.
-(1) the sign freaking out was far from an unusual occurrence and (2) Harg wasn’t the guy’s real name; there was almost certainly a story behind it, and (3) if he wasn’t careful, he’d be on the receiving end of that story.
+Beckman quickly realised a few things.
+(1) the sign freaking out was far from an unusual occurrence, (2) Harg wasn’t the guy’s real name—there was almost certainly a story behind it, and (3) if he wasn’t careful, he’d be on the receiving end of that story.

-He popped the trunk of the white ‘09 Buick, checked what he already knew, which was that the sea of small plain cardboard boxes left no space for a travel case, smacked the lid closed, pulled open the rear door and set his valise on the bench seat.
+He popped the trunk of the white ‘09 Buick, checked what he already knew—that the sea of small, plain cardboard boxes left no space for a travel case—smacked the lid closed, pulled open the rear door, and set his valise on the bench seat.

 It was the top of the hour, the hour was nine, and the radio announced that there were news headlines.
 They all washed over him unheard.
 One topic commanded his mind.

 Belcher was dead.